sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 <a href="https://docs.sourcegraph.com/cloud"><Badge text="Admin" color="violet" size="small" /></a>

 #### Assured Cloud security with SOC 2 Type II attestation
-Sourcegraph continues our committment to the security of your most valuable IP — your code — through our security operations, compliance measures, and best practices.
-With our recent SOC 2 Type II attestation for Soucegraph Cloud, we met the high standards of the third-party audit, and you can be conficent that Sourcegraph controls for the secruity and availability of your sensitive data.
+Sourcegraph continues our commitment to the security of your most valuable IP—your code—through our security operations, compliance measures, and best practices.
+With our recent SOC 2 Type II attestation for Soucegraph Cloud, we met the high standards of the third-party audit, and you can be confident that Sourcegraph controls for the security and availability of your sensitive data.

 <a href="https://security.sourcegraph.com/" className="tw-not-italic tw-flex tw-items-center">
       <p className="tw-m-0 tw-mr-2">Docs</p>